redislabs-training/ru204/admin-training/lab-setup/dns-config/README.md

 Make sure names and addresses are correct before continuing.

-NOTE: If you make a mistake, delete and recreate the 'rlabs.org' zone file rather than edit records.
+NOTE: If you make a mistake, delete and recreate the **rlabs.org** zone file rather than edit records.

-Click Return to record types
+18. Click **Return to record types**

-Click the Name Server icon and add the following NS records:
+19. Click the **Name Server** icon and add the following NS records:

 table